 Somatic Embryos in Catharanthus roseus: A Scanning Electron Microscopic Study

 Catharanthus roseus (L.) G. Don is an important medicinal plant as it contains several anti-cancerous compounds, like vinblastine and vincristine.
 Plant tissue culture technology (organogenesis and embryogenesis) has currently been used in fast mass propagating raw materials for secondary metabolite synthesis.
 In this present communication, scanning electron microscopic (SEM) study of somatic embryos was conducted and discussed.
 The embryogenic callus was first induced from hypocotyls of in vitro germinated seeds on which somatic embryos, differentiated in numbers, particularly on 2,4-D (1.0 mg/L) Murashige and Skoog (MS) was medium.
 To understand more about the regeneration method and in vitro formed embryos SEM was performed.
 The SEM study revealed normal somatic embryo origin and development from globular to heart-, torpedo- and then into cotyledonary-stage of embryos.
 At early stage, the embryos were clustered together in a callus mass and could not easily be detached from the parental tissue.
 The embryos were often long cylindrical structure with or without typical notch at the tip.
 Secondary embryos were also formed on primary embryo structure.
 The advanced cotyledonary embryos showed prominent roots and shoot axis, which germinated into plantlets.
 The morphology, structure and other details of somatic embryos at various stages were presented.

 Papers published in Notulae Scientia Biologicae are Open-Access, distributed under the terms and conditions of the Creative Commons Attribution License.

 © Articles by the authors; licensee SMTCT, Cluj-Napoca, Romania.
-The journal allow the author(s) to hold the copyright/to retain publishing rights without restriction.
+The journal allows the author(s) to hold the copyright/to retain publishing rights without restriction.

-Open Access Journal - the journal offers free, immediate, and unrestricted access to peer-reviewed research and scholarly work, due SHST supports to increase the visibility, accessibility and reputation of the researchers, regardless of geography and their budgets.
+Open Access Journal - the journal offers free, immediate, and unrestricted access to peer-reviewed research and scholarly work, due SMTCT supports to increase the visibility, accessibility and reputation of the researchers, regardless of geography and their budgets.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.